Your sales team takes calls.

 As we mentioned in a previous blog post, call reviews and transcription analyses are becoming more and more common for salespeople.
 They help them do peer reviews, self-coach, and note action items from each conversation.

 This sort of analysis allows sales leaders to compare their reps on some basic parameters that indicate their interaction quality, like talk ratios, monologue lengths, and the number of filler words used.
-Gong, Chorus, Avoma, and other such tools fall in this category.
+Gong, Chorus, Avoma, and other such tools fall into this category.

 What is conversational intelligence missing?

-Behavior AI: A window into the state of the mind of the prospect
+Behavioral AI: A window into the state of the mind of the prospect

 Behaviors are the outward manifestation of a person's state of mind.
 If he understands something, he nods; if he is happy, he smiles; if he's confused, he purses his lips or asks a question.